 The Prepaid Card belongs to Us.
 We may ask You to stop using Your Prepaid Card and return it to Us or destroy it.
 We may at any time suspend, restrict or cancel Your Prepaid Card or refuse to issue or replace a Prepaid Card for reasons relating to the following:

-If We do this, We will tell You as soon as We can or are permitted to do so after We have taken these steps.
+If we do this, it may take up to thirty days to resolve.
+We will tell You as soon as We can or are permitted to do so after We have taken these steps.

 Like other payment cards, We cannot guarantee a retailer will accept Your Prepaid Card.
 We may also refuse to authorise a Transaction: